 Subjects are offered in different formats such as lectures, tutorials, labs, seminars, and workshops.
 During lectures, your teachers will present information to your entire class.
 Tutorials and seminars are smaller group sessions that are sometimes led by your teacher, another academic, or another student.
 Tutorials and seminars are meant to be interactive, and are your chance to get more information about lecture material and assignments.
 La Trobe uses three categories in their teaching approach: problem based learning, enquiry based learning, and flexible learning.

 Most subjects at La Trobe are worth 15 unit points, which is equal to 6 UO quarter credits.
 A course load of four subjects per semester is generally considered full-time at La Trobe University.
 It is a formal requirement of the University and a condition of the student visa that all international students on student visas must maintain full-time enrolment at all times, unless formally permitted.

 Note: You should consult with your UO academic advisor before submitting your course enrollment to La Trobe University.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 - 3.25 GPA is required for graduate students

 - Completed UO WR 121 and 122 with grades of B- or higher

-It is recommended that you apply for housing (even before you submit your application) should you wish to stay on-campus.
-On-campus housing fills up very fast so the earlier you apply the better.
+It is recommended that you apply for housing as soon as possible after receiving your letter of offer from La Trobe.
+On-campus housing fills up very fast, so the earlier you apply the better.
 There is no fee to apply for on-campus housing.